 If exhumation of the remains (from a formal burial or a vault) is required, Project Managers should also be aware of additional approval requirements under the Public Health Act 1991 (NSW).
-Specifically, Roads and Maritime is required to apply to the Director General of NSW Department of Health for approval to exhume human remains as per Clause 26 of the Public Health (Disposal of Bodies) Regulation 2002 (NSW)13.
+Specifically, Roads and Maritime is required to apply to the Director General of NSW Department of Health for approval to exhume human remains as per Clause 26 of the Public Health (Disposal of Bodies) Regulation 2002 (NSW).
 Further, the exhumation of such remains needs to consider health risks such as infectious disease control, exhumation procedures and reburial approval and registration.
 Further guidance on this matter can be found at the NSW Department of Health website.

-In addition, due to the potential significant statutory and common law controls and prohibitions associated with interfering with a public cemetery, project teams are advised, when works uncover human remains adjacent to cemeteries, to confirm the cemetery's exact boundaries.
+In addition, due to the potential significant statutory and common law controls and prohibitions associated with interfering with a public cemetery, project teams are

-13 This requirement is in addition to heritage approvals under the Heritage Act 1977.
+&lt;sup>13 This requirement is in addition to heritage approvals under the Heritage Act 1977.